Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Additional figures and experiments

-As mentioned in Section \ref{exp_nonlinear}, we use all possible modes.
-Although PDNO does not require additional parameters to use all modes, it demands more memory in the learning process.
-So, we perform an additional experiments on Burgers equation and Darcy flow by limiting the number of modes $k_{max}$.
-In Figure \ref{maxmode}, changes in test relative $L^2$ error along $k_{max}$ are shown.
-Even with small $k_{max}$, it still outperforms MWT and FNO (Table \ref{bugers_results} and Table \ref{darcy_results}).
-And, for $k_{max}\geq 20$, PDNO obtains comparable relative $L^2$ error on both datasets.
+As mentioned in Section \ref{exp_nonlinear}, we utilize all possible modes.
+Although PDNO does not require additional parameters to employ all modes, it demands more memory in the learning process.
+Hence, we conduct additional experiments on Darcy flow by limiting the number of modes $k_{max}$.
+In Figure \ref{maxmode}, changes in test relative $L^2$ error along $k_{max}$ are illustrated.
+Even with small $k_{max}$, it still outperforms MWT and FNO (Table \ref{burgers_darcy}).
+In addition, for $k_{max}\geq 20$, PDNO obtains a comparably relative $L^2$ error on the Darcy flow problem.